nikagame/nika-wiki/src/how_to_calculate_game_result.md

 # How To Calculate Game Result

-This guide uses a game with ID: 123231, but you could use any game you like.

 # Download the game's report
 - At the "Past Games" section of nika-play.com, enter the desired Game ID in the provided textbox.
 - Click the "Download Report" button to download the report.